How to Have a Clutter-Free Home When You are Messy at Heart

 One of the biggest problems for a messy person is mail.
 There is just so much of it, and it keeps coming into our homes every single day.
 Let’s start by setting up an easy mail system in your home.

 I found that by having a mail system, I could more easily keep the paper under control.
 When our kids were young, we set up a family command center in our kitchen.
-A place that allowed us to keep important school papers, so they did not get lost in the messiness of our kitchen counters.
+A place that allowed us to keep important school papers and schedules organized, so they did not get lost in the messiness of our kitchen counters.

 The boys all knew to check that bin every day to be sure there was nothing inside that needed their attention.